 She has worked in Tanzania, the Dominican Republic, Mexico and Germany before starting her teaching career at London Metropolitan University, teaching degree and first year, Sabine held the position of Deputy Head.
 Since 2000 Sabine has been teaching at The Bartlett School of Architecture, UCL.

-Sabine Is the Director of the Short Courses at the Bartlett.
+Sabine is Professor of Architecture for Inclusive Practive and the Director of the Short Courses at the Bartlett.

 Patrick studied architecture at the Staatliche Akademie der Bildenden Künste, Am Weissenhof, Stuttgart before graduating from the MArch Architectural Design at the Bartlett School of Architecture, UCL.

-Patrick is the Year 1 Director of the new MSci programme at the Bartlett.
+Patrick is Professor of Architecture for Inclusive Design and the Year 1 Director of the MSci programme at the Bartlett.

 In practice, we work with local communities and our work is mainly exploring new models of living facilitating the changing environments.

 Since 1999 we have been working on projects in the UK and international commissions across a wide range of scales and sectors., winning several prizes.